leocabeza/the-movie-db/CONTRIBUTING.md

 ## Requirements

-You need to use node 10.13 version.
+You need to use node 8.6.0 version or higher.

 ## Testing